 We utilize one the most advanced snowmaking systems in the Southeast and offer 100% snowmaking on 16 lighted slopes including the Cat Cage Terrain Park.
 With a variety of terrain for beginners to experts alike and over 4,000 sets of snowsports equipment, the Cataloochee experience offers something for everyone.
 Snow School lesson programs, night runs, discounts and more.

 Spectacular 75-mile views, sheer cliffs and unique rock formations.
 Trails leading to the 404-foot Hickory Nut Falls.
 Famous as the filming site for the climactic scenes of The Last of the Mohicans.

 14 miles northwest of Brevard,

 4 miles south of the Blue Ridge Parkway

 This major visitor attraction was once part of George Vanderbilt's vast Biltmore Estate.
 It was here that Dr. Carl Schenck started the first forestry school in the nation and first practiced forest conservation.
-A visitor center, exhibits, guided tours, historic buildings, and two paved trails lead you back to the era of the first forestry school, established 1898.
+A visitor center, exhibits, guided tours, historic buildings, and three paved trails lead you back to the era of the first forestry school, established 1898.
 Open May - October.

 18 miles west of Murphy, NC